Rondinelly/Craftwork/node/esnext/comments.md

 - `forEach()` método protótipo de um Array, semelhante a um `for` tradicional.
+- `for...in` é um loop sobre as propriedades enumeráveis do próprio objeto iterável, em ordem arbitrária.
-- `for..in` loop sobre as propriedades enumeráveis do próprio objeto.
+- `for...of` é um loop sobre as propriedades enumeráveis do próprio objeto iterável, na ordem da inserção original.

-- `for...of` faz
+A diferença de `for...of` para `for...in`, está na forma de percorrer uma lista ou objeto, `for...in` percorre uma lista por índice, por outro lado `for...of` percorre por valores.

 ## Links